It’s common to hear that water is essential for your health. But why?

-Proper hydration is key to staying in tip-top cognitive shape.
-Research indicates that not drinking enough water can negatively impact your focus, alertness, and short-term memory.
+Proper hydration is key to staying in tip-top cognitive shape. indicates that not drinking enough water can negatively impact your focus, alertness, and short-term memory.

 Not getting enough water can also affect your mood.
 Dehydration may result in fatigue and confusion as well as anxiety.